Mailing: 4112 SR 225 E, West Lafayette, IN 47906

 - Noncommercial vehicles with out-of-state license plates: $10.

 The Aquatic Center features a 30-foot tube slide, body flume, lazy river float area, adventure channel, zero-entry pool with play features, and an aquatic activity area with basketball.
 The bathhouse has showers, changing areas, restrooms, lockers (guest provides the lock), and a concession area.
+During the summer, pool hours may change because of weather and staffing.
+Please contact the property office for exact times before your visit.

 - Hours: Contact office for hours.